Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

 ### Part B: Take-Home Lab

 For each task:
-1. Write and save your Python script in VS Code.
+1. Create and run the required Python script.
-2. Run the script using the VS Code terminal
 3. Take a screenshot that clearly shows:
-   - Your code in the editor.
+   - The code in the editor.
+   - The program output in the terminal.
-   - The terminal output, including your username visible in the terminal.
+   - Your Seneca username visible in the terminal.
-4. Insert the screenshots into a Word document under the heading that matches the task name:
+4. Insert the screenshots into a Word document under under the appropriate task heading.
-   - Example: **Task5**, **Task6**, **Task7**, etc.
-5. Answer the reflection questions at the end of the lab.
+5. Answer any reflection questions included in the lab.
 6. Convert the Word document to PDF.
 Name the PDF file using your Seneca usernmae `yourusername.pdf`.
-7. Submit the PDF file as your final lab submission on Blackboard.
+7. Submit the PDF to Blackboard.
 8. Each task carries 1.25 marks.

  ## Required File Header
-For every Python file created in this lab (task1.py, task2.py, etc.), include the following comment block at the top of the file:
+For every Python file submitted in this lab (task1.py, task2.py, etc.), include the following comment block at the top of the file:
 ```Python
 # Author: Your Name
 # Date: YYYY-MM-DD